 Justification for Travel Above: The Territory consists of three islands where inspections and enforcement activities takes place.
 Those islands are St. Croix, St. Thomas, St. John.
 The MCSAP Coordinator is a Territorial position in which the Coordinator resides on the island of St. Croix.
 The only way to get to the other islands, is through air travel.
-The Commander is a Territorial position, and the Commander resides on St. Thomas.
-Inter-island travel is needed to provide supervision for the STX inspectors and ensure that inspections are being conducted in accorcance with policy and procedures.
+Inter-island travel is needed when hosting trainings, on-site monitoring, outreaches, and to ensure that inspections are being conducted in accordance with policy and procedures.
 The MCSAP program in the Territory is working on using best practices to improve program effectiveness.
 One of these ways is through detailed monitoring visits.
 In the past, the MCSAP program in the Territory has placed vehicles out-of-service, or required areas of improvement for the vehicles that are inspected.
 The MCSAP Commander and Coordinator will monitor the quality of the inspections conducted.
 Quality will be measured based on verification of accuracy of violations issued.
 Violations are issued to drivers.
 Sanctions will be issued to the drivers during inspections.
-The MCSAP Commander, Coordinator and the VIOHS Director will follow-up on violations issued within 30 days to ensure compliance and resolution of violations through the visitations of each trucking company with violations on St. Croix, St. Thomas, and St. John.
+The MCSAP Commanders, Coordinator and the VIOHS Director will follow-up on violations issued within 30 days to ensure compliance and resolution of violations through the visitations of each trucking company with violations on St. Croix, St. Thomas, and St. John.
 In addition, monthly program monitoring will provide project management, on-site technical assistance if necessary, capacity building to get the word out about program initiatives, monitor the type and quantity of citations issued as compared to other officers to ensure program quality and effectiveness during on-site inspection monitoring.
 Additionally, the VIPD and the Commonwealth of Puerto Rico Service Commission will work on a revised and updated Memorandum of Understanding (MOU) that establishes an operation of joint training/education program to raise competency in FMCSA's Commercial Vehicle Safety programs; and assistance in the instruction and use of data and technology resources related to inspection standardization conforming FMCSA's procedures; and to work together to coordinate pertinent public information activities.
 Best practices are reviewed to identify and communicate any future trends, developments or programs in the MCSAP program areas that may have a positive impact on the general safety of the motorist population through the development of strategic planning.

-CVSA Conference - 2 persons
+CVSA Conference - 5 persons

-Airfare - Estimated \$1200.00 for Director or Coordinator and One Inspector = \$2400.00 Hotel - \$215.00 per night x 6 nights for 2 persons = \$2,580.00; Transportation - Estimated vehicle rental - \$300.00 Per Diem \$75 per night x 6 nights for 2 persons = \$900.00; Baggage \$60 x 2 persons = \$120.00 Total - \$6,300.00 The impact of the Coronavirus COVID-19 may result in some aspects of the trainings being done on a virtual platform which may or maynot include participation fees.
-The USVI will adjust each planned out of Territory travel as needed as the fiscal period progresses.
+Airfare - Estimated \$1500.00 for Director or Coordinator and Four Inspector = \$7,500.00

+Hotel - \$275.00 per night x 6 nights for 5 persons = \$8,250.00; Transportation - Estimated vehicle rental - \$400.00

+Per Diem \$75 per night x 6 nights for 5 persons = \$2,250.00; Baggage $$60 \times 5$ persons = \$300.00

+Total - \$18,700.00

+NORTH AMERICAN INSPECTORS CHAMPIONSHIP

+Monthly Program Monitoring

+AIRFARE \$200.00 per person (MCSAP Coordinator, Commander & VIOHS Director) X 7 trips x 3 persons Total: \$4,200.00

+HOTEL \$195 per night X 14 nights 3 persons Total: \$8,190.00

+PER DIEM\$75 per night X 14 nights 3 persons Total: \$3,150.00